 Why is SWS considered "progressive" and what does that mean?

 Exactly why SWS worsens over time in some individuals is not well understood.
 One idea is that there are long-term effects of chronic hypoxia that are cumulative over time.
 There is quite a bit of variability.
-For many individuals it is not progressive, but for some it clearly is an ongoing process.
-The dynamics of cerebral blood flow in the region of the brain that is affected, may change over time as venous pressure, arterial pressure, perfusion pressure change.
+For many individuals, it is not progressive, but for some, it clearly is an ongoing process.
+The dynamics of cerebral blood flow in the region of the brain that is affected, may change over time as venous pressure, arterial pressure, and perfusion pressure change.

 What is calcification; how does it occur?